mchmarny/custom-cloud-workstation-image/README.md

 ### workstation

-Finally, with cluster and configuration created, the last step is the actual workstation:
+With the cluster and configuration created, the last step is the actual workstation:

 ```shell
 gcloud beta workstations create $WS_NAME-workstation \